Adult Activities & Education

 Instructor: Peggy Brennan-Stockdale

-Location: Franklin Elementary School, 13465 Franklin Ave, Gym
+Location: Franklin Elementary School Gym, 13465 Franklin Blvd.

 Emphasis will be placed on rhythm and basic technique.
 Skills will be incorporated into a dance routine.
 Footwear discussed at class.
 Hard-soled shoes are acceptable and should be worn in class.